 Roundup of 2020 - corporate sustainability and innovative startups

 Throughout 2020, Valuer published monthly reports dedicated to the Sustainable Development Goals, called “SDG Forecast by Valuer.”
-Emphasizing the importance of technological innovation for achieving corporate sustainability, each report focused on one sustainable development goals and included data from the Valuer AI platform, market analysis, trending technologies, relevant startups, and much more.
+Emphasizing the importance of innovative technology for achieving corporate sustainability.
+Each report focused on one sustainable development goals and included data from the Valuer AI platform, market analysis, sustainable technology, relevant startups, and much more.

 Similar to the regular issues, the year-in-review also features several case studies, namely the success stories of three corporations (Engie, Grundfos, Wärtsilä) and three startups whose sustainable technology is relevant to the SDGs (Circular IQ, Sufresca, Fsight).

 The full version of the SDG Roundup Forecast report includes six case studies that take an in-depth look at three large companies and three startups.
 To provide more inspiration, this blog post lists additional startups, corporations, NGOs, and governments that work toward achieving the UN goals.

 Startups in spotlight

 FSIGHT combines artificial intelligence and big data algorithms to facilitate smart grid technology and management.
 FSIGHT helps utilities, independent power producers, grid operators, enterprises, and real estate developers to improve their trading performance, drive asset efficiency, facilitate renewable integration, improve local balancing, and achieve energy cost savings for their clients.

 Sufresca is the result of 30 years of continuous research to develop technologies for product shelf life extension.
 Since its founding in 2018, the startup has developed fully edible coatings that when applied on the surface of fresh products can extend the shelf life of fresh fruits and vegetables by up to several weeks.